Column01/clonehero-bot/README.md

 It should now update in the preview to only see a small portion of the highway.
 No star power bar or fail bar or the note "plungers" at the bottom of the highway.

-Now that you have the note cutout setup, you need to ensure that the hit window is set properly to allow the bot to hit notes inside it.
+Now that you have the note cutout setup, you should be able to test the bot.

-- Enable the setting "Show Hit Window"
-- Start a song and subtract 10ms from your current Video calibration offset (should be negative) until the hit window fills your cutout space.
-- Write down your old value somewhere in case you want to play normally, its usually 0ms anyways.

-A value of -50 worked for me.
-The bot uses this hit window configuration to ensure that it doesn't have interference from the "plungers" in the note finding process.
+## Running the bot

+First you will need to ensure you have clone hero running.
+Once you do, start OBS and start the virtual cam (covered in the section above, do not use the included virtual camera!)

+Once you have that done, you may need to run the code a few times changing the line that has `camera = cv2.VideoCapture(0)` and change the `0` to whatever camera number your obs virtual camera is.

+To test the bot, start a song, pause it and then run the bot in a command line using `python ch_bot.py`.
+This will start printing some empty boxes to the screen occasionally, this is to test that it's detecting things.
+Unpause the game and see if the bot starts to recognize notes and playing poorly (overstrummign alot)